vasylenko/devdosvid.blog/_posts/2021-05-27-run-ansible-playbook-mac1-metal-aws-systems-manager.md

 Ansible is not installed.
 Please install Ansible and rerun the command.
 ```

-The root cause is simple: the Ansible binary path is not present on the list of paths available to the SSM agent by default.
+The root cause is simple: the path to Ansible binary is not present on the list of paths available to the SSM agent by default.

-There are several ways to solve that, but I believe that the most convenient one would be to create your custom Document — a slightly adjusted version of the default provided by AWS.
+There are several ways to solve that, but I believe that the most convenient one would be to create your custom Document — a slightly adjusted version of the default one provided by AWS.

 ## Creating own SSM Document for Ansible installed with Homebrew